-Your swimming pool contractor will be working on your premises which could open you up to liability if one of their workers were injured on the job.
-That’s why it’s essential to know that your swimming pool builder is insured and carries coverage that protects you and your property from any damage.
-Ask for a copy of the general liability and workers’ compensation insurance policy and keep it on file after your project just in case you need to file a claim or are named in a claim.
+Your swimming pool contractor would be working on your premises, which could open you up to liability if one of their workers were injured on the job.
+That’s why it’s essential to know that your swimming pool builder is insured and carries coverage that protects you and your property from damage.
+Ask for a copy of the general liability and workers’ compensation insurance policy and keep it on file after your project if you need to file a claim or are named in a claim.

 How Do You Manage Change Orders Or Resolve Disputes?

 Ask whether your swimming pool builder will provide a comprehensive written scope of work at the start of the swimming pool build if there are changes, whether required to unforeseen circumstances or due to you changing your mind mid-build.
 In best-case scenarios, the scope of work covers all contingencies.
 Look for a pool contractor who will give you immediate updates before proceeding with any changes in the scope of work and give you progress updates.
 When the final bill arrives, you should have no surprises.